 Naturally, you would not be able to scoop up the money and run.
 That would be too risky for the lender.
 But, keep in mind, before doing this strategy you were not able to spend the equity in your property, either.
 After all, it’s just equity.
 You can, however, generate spendable cash if you sell or refinance the property.
 Doing so will pay off the mortgage and generate liquid cash in your offshore trust that you can access as you wish.

 The structure continues to grow in detail here with some estate planning tools.
 We establish a living trust.
 Then we take the beneficiary entities, such as LLCs, and put them into the living trust.
 This allows you to specify exactly who or what receives your assets upon death.
 It can also reduce your probate costs and could substantially reduce estate taxes.
 At this point, you have placed your investment property into land trusts.
 The beneficiary is a legal entity, such as an LLC.
 A living trust owns your LLCs.
 You have privacy, internal liability protection, lawsuit protection and estate planning all bundled into your asset protection strategy.

 One of the most common questions we answer is how many legal entities do I need?
-It depends on who much each property is worth.
+It depends on how much each property is worth.
 The average home in California will be worth more than the average one in Iowa.
 Ideally, you want one LLC per property.
 With this arrangement, it helps to prevent one lawsuit from taking all of your real estate.
-Thus, you have each property in a separate cubbyhole.
+Thus, you have each property protected in its own separate cubbyhole.

-To learn more or to establish a real estate asset protection strategy, there are telephone numbers and a form on this page to discuss your needs.
+To learn more or to establish a real estate asset protection strategy, there are telephone numbers and an inquiry form on this page to discuss your needs.
 The sooner you get started, the better it will be for you when the process server shows up at your door.